greghendershott/gapi/README.md

 ## Macros and .SCRBL generation

 The simplest approach creates wrapper functions for the web service at compile time.
-This reduces startup time for your application.
+This reduces start-up time for your application.
 Furthermore, it means that you don't need to ship the service documents---they are "source code" just like your `.rkt` files.
 (Huge thanks to Eli Barzilay for pushing me through the